-Currently, I'm using the work-at-home
+Currently, I'm using the work-at-home system as a measure to balance work and care of my four-year-old child.

 While I am very pleased that many female workers continue working after having children in HTS, I often hear that they have difficulties managing time.
 Actually, I used to be one of them, but now I can feel that using this system is producing good results for both business and in private life and I am very grateful.